andrewharmellaw/andrewharmellaw.github.com/_posts/2016-11-23-gelfands-algebra-chunk-2-commutative-associative-and-distributive-laws.md

 {% include JB/setup %}

 ## The Assocative and Commutative Laws
+These laws allow you ti jiggle around the numbers in your sums and multiplications, to make it easier to do in your head.

-There are Associative Laws for addition and multiplication:
+There are Associative Laws for addition:

 $$(a + b) + c = a + (b + c)$$

-and
+and multiplication:

 $$(ab)c = a(bc)$$

+The Associative Laws are all about the order in which you do the individual sums / multiplications in a bigger expression.

-There are additionally Commutative Laws for addition and multiplication:
+There are Commutative Laws for addition:

 $$a + b = b + a$$

-and
+and multiplication:

 $$ab = ba$$

+The Commutative Laws are about the fact you can move numbers around in a bigger expression.

 ## The Distributive Law
-This law is a rule for removing parentheses:
+The Distributive Law is a rule for removing parentheses:

 $$c(a + b) = ca + cb$$